 The 2015 event was a tremendous success with thanks to Race Director Cathy Dain, KRRA, and a team of volunteers.
-To volunteer contact race director Cathy Dain at: or Mark Kerr at:
+To volunteer contact race director Cathy Dain at: Cathy Dain <email@example.com>

-The 5K and Historic Half Marathon is the biggest race event of the year, for the KRRA.
-Between these two race distances, several hundred participate, annually.
+The 5K and Historic Half Marathon is our biggest race of the year.
+Several hundred runners participate annually in these two races.
 It’s a huge start with both distances beginning at the same time with chip timing by Sportstats.
-The race takes all runners east, over the causeway and onto the RMC grounds.
-The race route back to where everyone started in front of City Hall.
-The 5K runners finish at the start, while the Historic Half marathoners stay left and continue west.
-Through park paths, past the old Kingston Pen, The Yacht Club, runners continue west until the turnaround just past the Invista Plant.
-The route is more direct return with an exciting finish right at City Hall.
+The race course takes all runners north and east, over the causeway, looping through the RMC grounds and back along Ontario St. The 5K runners finish in front of City Hall, while the half marathoners stay left and continue west along the waterfront path, past the old Kingston Pen, through Portsmouth Village and Lake Ontario Park, runners continue west along King St. W. and Front Rd. until the turnaround just past the centre entrance to Dupont Canada.
+Runners retrace their steps to an exciting finish right at City Hall.

-Sunday morning the gun goes directly in front of historic City Hall at 9:30am to start the Limestone Half-marathon & 5k races.
-Runners in both events race to the finish in front of Kingston’s 170 year-old City Hall.
-Just one thing, the half-marathoners have another 16.1 kms of running ahead of them, along our beautiful historic waterfront and back to City Hall for hot chili from the Brew Pub, prizes and music!
+To take the hairpin turn out of the RMC part of the course we have adjusted the start line.
+The start reverts back to a location just south of the Ontario St. & Clarence St. intersection, close to where it was in years past.
+The signal will go at 9:30am to start the Limestone Historic Half-marathon & 5k races.
+5K runners race to the finish in front of Kingston’s 170 year-old City Hall.
+The half-marathoners keep going; they have another 16.1 kms of running ahead of them, along our beautiful historic waterfront and back to City Hall for hot chili from the Brew Pub, prizes and music!

 3-Runner Team Competition